rust-lang/rfcs/text/0000-is-sorted.md

 However, being able to call those three methods on slices (and everything that can be dereferences to a slice) directly, is a lot more ergonomic (especially given the popularity of slice-like data structures, like `Vec<T>`).
-Additionally, the `sort` method and friends is defined for slices, thus one might expect the `is_sorted()` methode there, too.
+Additionally, the `sort` method and friends are defined for slices, thus one might expect the `is_sorted()` methode there, too.